Save energy, save money

 In the winter, set the heat temperature to 20°C or lower.

-Check your filter often and change/ clean it when it looks dirty.
+Check your filters often and change/ clean it when they look dirty.

 Fix plumbing leaks

-Get those leaks fixed!
-A leaking sink tap of one drip per second, wastes 1,600 litres of water annually.
+A sink tap leaking one drip per second wastes 1,600 litres of water annually.

 Outdoor tap leak fix video